Fun FOOD Frolic

 Spinach Egg Curry With Sliced Boiled Eggs On Top

 Still not tried boiled eggs in a curry?
-Oh my god! eggs in a thick, creamy curry taste simply divine.
-Surely a treat for egg-lovers.
+Oh my god! eggs in a thick, creamy Indian curry taste simply divine.
+Indeed a treat for egg lovers.
+Spinach Egg Curry is a delicious Indian curry with boiled eggs in green gravy.

-What a delicious, blissful green curry (try my freezer-friendly green curry paste) we’ve got going on, and just in time for the icy-cold winter days.
+What a delicious, blissful green curry (try my freezer-friendly green curry paste) we’ve got going on, just in time for the icy cold winter days.
 Popeye will be so proud of my spinach curry!

 • It has a lot of iron and protein